v-karbovnichy/perforce-to-github/README.md

 ## Known issues:

+Right now known issues have to be solved by manually editing workspace configuration file.
+Any improvements welcome!

 ### does not handle file renaming during translation
 File names left as original ones, for example for clientview:
 ```